The Birth of Black British Civil Rights

 By 1962 Black people in Britain were done, the pressure cooker atmosphere peaked as the government explicitly legislated for racism via the Commonwealth Immigrants Act of 1962, which restricted the immigration of Commonwealth citizens into the UK.

-• Claudia Jones: Activists like Claudia Jones, one of the co-founders of the Notting Hill Carnival, denounced the 1962 Act as a ‘colour bar’ immigration act which aimed to restrict Black immigration.
-Therefore, she and others argued that ‘instead of a law to ban coloured citizens there should be a law against racial discrimination’.
+Claudia Jones was one of the co-founders of the Notting Hill Carnival, denounced the 1962 Act as a ‘colour bar’ immigration act which aimed to restrict Black immigration.
+She and others argued that ‘instead of a law to ban coloured citizens there should be a law against racial discrimination’.
 And many Black activists in 1960s Britain worked towards this end by protesting and challenging lawmakers.

-• Paul Stephenson: The pivotal Bristol bus boycott led by four West Indian men- Roy Hackett, Owen Henry, Audley Evans and Prince Brown- and one mixed-race West African and English man, Paul Stephenson, coordinated the strike of the company until it hired Black drivers in August 1963.
+Paul Stephenson was part of the group who led the pivotal Bristol bus boycott.
+The group inculded four West Indian men, Roy Hackett, Owen Henry, Audley Evans and Prince Brown- and one mixed-race West African and English man, Paul Stephenson.
+They coordinated the strike of the bus company until it hired Black drivers in August 1963.
 On the 28th August 1963, the Bristol Omnibus Company finally changed its policy that prevented Black people from becoming employed as bus drivers due to the colour bar that was widely practised.

-• Marion Glean: And there were those behind the 1964 formation of the group Campaign Against Racial Discrimination (CARD), including Marion Glean and Jocelyn Barrow, who after holding an inspiring meeting with Martin Luther King Jr fought for substantive anti-discrimination legislation.
+Marion Glean & Dame Jocelyn Barrow were behind the 1964 formation of the group Campaign Against Racial Discrimination (CARD), who after holding an inspiring meeting with Martin Luther King Jr fought for substantive anti-discrimination legislation.
 Marion Glean in particular argued that Black people should have a right to be protected against discrimination in the UK because of the ‘prosperity the three centuries of our labour has helped to build’.
 An absolute fact!
 And this protection did come in 1965, by way of the Race Relations Act.

 We could not talk about Black British Civils rights without mentioning the efforts of activists who were campaigning for equality for Black people at the turn of the 20th Century.